25 O'Clock: Release

 Released exclusively in Britain on April Fool's Day 1985, the mini-album was presented as a long-lost collection of recordings by a late 1960s group.
 Partridge designed its cover art on his kitchen table using colored pens and photocopied 19th-century lettering.
 Virgin Records publicised the Dukes as a mysterious new act, and when asked about the album in interviews, XTC initially denied having any involvement.
 A music video set to "The Mole from the Ministry"—the first in which they were allowed total creative input—was produced for BBC West's RPM music programme.
 Partridge: "That's the only one of our videos that I've liked, the only one I can watch ... every little [promo] film [from 1967] we could find, we put ideas from them in there."

 In England, 25 O'Clock sold twice as many copies as The Big Express, even before the Dukes' identity was made public.
 The album also achieved considerable sales in the US.
-On XTC's next album Skylarking (1986), the Dukes were mentioned in its liner notes, where they were thanked for the loan of their guitars.
+On XTC's next album, Skylarking, the Dukes were thanked in the liner notes.